-- 11.4.4.2.
-If MCO assignment cannot be made based on the beneficiary's household enrollment, the Enrollment Broker will seek to preserve existing providerbeneficiary relationships which is defined as one in which the provider was the main source of Medicaid services for the beneficiary during the past twelve months, If a provider relationship is identified, the beneficiary will be randomly assigned to an MCO in which the provider participates that maximizes the preservation of existing provider-beneficiary relationships, - 11.4.4.3.
+- 11.4.3.
+If the MCO is noncompliant with the terms of this Contract, LDH may exclude the MCO from any or all components of automatic assignment until the defect is cured to LDH's satisfaction.
+LDH shall have sole discretion to determine compliance with all such requirements and to define the period of exclusion.
+LDH may make such determination on a case-by-case basis and failure to exclude an MCO from automatic assignment or to take any other punitive action shall not constitute ratification or approval of such noncompliance. - 11.4.4.
+The automatic assignment methodology for all populations shall be based on the following hierarchy: - 11.4.4.1.
+If the member has household members enrolled in an MCO the member will be enrolled in that MCO. - 11.4.4.2.
+If MCO assignment cannot be made based on the beneficiary's household enrollment, the Enrollment Broker will seek to preserve existing provider-beneficiary relationships which is defined as one in which the provider was the main source of Medicaid services for the beneficiary during the past twelve months.
+If a provider relationship is identified, the beneficiary will be randomly assigned to an MCO in which the provider participates that maximizes the preservation of existing provider-beneficiary relationships. - 11.4.4.3.
 If there is no previous provider relationship, the Enrollment Broker will seek to preserve prior MCO relationships within the past six months.
 If a MCO relationship is identified, the beneficiary will be assigned to the most recent MCO. - 11.4.4.4.
 If there is no previous MCO relationship, the Enrollment Broker shall use a round robin method to determine the MCO assignment. - 11.4.4.5.
 If an MCO's membership is comprised of forty percent (40%) or more of total statewide membership at the end of any quarter, that plan will be removed from the auto assignment round robin process for the following quarter but members can continue to pro-actively select that plan. - 11.4.4.6.
+LDH reserves the right to exclude an MCO from automatic assignment within the three (3) months prior to termination of the Contract whether initiated by the MCO, whether initiated by LDH, or whether at the expiration of the contract period and any extensions. - 11.4.4.7.
 In addition, the MCO's quality measures may be factored into the algorithm for automatic assignment, at the discretion of LDH.
 Members will be auto-assigned to those plans that have higher quality scores, effective January 1, 2019.